-During the planning process, the RPU partners focused on building important infrastructure for the longer-term partnership initiated by these plans.
+During the planning process, the Regional Planning Unit (RPU) partners focused on building important infrastructure for the longer-term partnership initiated by these plans.
 This document is a starting point for forging sustainable collaboration, creating a model of regular communication and partnership, and expanding the use of Career Sector Pathways to serve jobseekers and employers and to promote regional economic prosperity and increased income mobility.

-The boards represented in the region and their staffs were the primary drivers in writing the BP WIOA Regional Plan.
-Board staffs were assigned to six working groups that focused on 1) LMI, 2) MIS, 3) client services, 4) career sector pathways, 5) core partner development and 6) business services.
+The four workforce development boards represented in the region and their staff were the primary drivers in the development of the BP WIOA Regional Plan, and together they embarked on a joint stakeholder engagement effort facilitated by a third-party consultant.1 Board staff were assigned to six working groups that focused on 1) labor market information (LMI), 2) MIS, 3) client services, 4) career sector pathways, 5) core partner development and 6) business services.
 In addition to these working groups, administrators from all four boards (the RPU Admin group) met weekly over the fall of 2016 to oversee the plan writing process.

 The RPU working groups met virtually and in-person over the November-December timeframe to discuss a shared response to the State's guidance.
 Each board provided information on programming, strategies, and partnerships specific to their local area.
 The groups also set shared goals for the region and strategies to achieve those goals.
-Through the lead agency, a consulting team (Social Policy Research Associates) was hired to support the working groups by providing direction and facilitation and to compile ideas generated by the working group and to prepare the Regional Plan drafts.
+The consultant supported the working groups by providing direction and facilitation and to compile ideas generated by the working group and to prepare the Regional Plan drafts.
 Moving forward in 2017, RPU working groups will continue to address the goals and strategies they put forward in this plan.

-After holding a series of meetings to gather input from key stakeholders, each local board was charged with working with their local partners-core and optional-to prepare Memoranda of Understanding (MOU)s that established cost-sharing, co-location agreements, referral processes and as well as staffing of the AJCCs sites in the region.
+After holding a series of meetings to gather input from key stakeholders, each local board was charged with working with their local partners-core and optional-to prepare MOUs that established cost-sharing, colocation agreements, referral processes and as well as staffing of the America's Job Centers of California (AJCC) sites in the region.
 These groups also took on the task of responding to the state's guidance for local planning entities, specifically how to meaningfully align services and create real on-ramps from local AJCCs to the region's many established and burgeoning Career Sector Pathways.

 In addition to this regular communication with partners, as represented through the board staff in writing the regional plan, the RPU held several in-person and virtual stakeholder events to provide input into the Regional Plan.
-More detail on this engagement process and a list of organizations engaged in regional planning is provided in Section 2.E.
+More detail on this engagement process and a full list of organizations engaged in regional planning is provided in Section 2.E.